hlefebvr/idol/documentation/getting_started/using_an_external_solver.rst

     Idol::set_optimizer<Gurobi>(model);

+    model.use(Gurobi());

     model.optimize();

-Once done, informations regarding the executation and solution can be accessed through the :cpp:`model` variable itself.
+Once done, information regarding the execution and solution can be accessed through the :cpp:`model` variable itself.
 For instance, we may ask for the solution status, the primal values and the execution time as follows.

 .. code-block:: cpp